 Then enter the domain name you have registered.

 On the next screen, you will have to confirm that the domain you have entered is actually the one you want to use.
 Use this opportunity to check that there are no typos.

 After this, you have finally arrived at the screen where you can choose your username (for the new email) and the password.
 Usually, people will have their personal name set as the username.
 That means that your business email will be email@example.com.

-Once you check that you’re not a robot, click on the “Agree and Continue” button below that will take you to the next step of the process.
+Once you confirm that you’re not a robot, click on the “Agree and Continue” button below that will take you to the next step of the process.

 Step #2: Verify your domain

 Before you can start using your new email address with G Suite, you will have to confirm that you’re actually the owner of the domain.
-It would not be fun if just anyone could create an email with your domain, right?
-That’s why in this step, G Suite wants to make sure you can access that particular domain or website that’s hosted on it.
+In this step, G Suite wants to make sure you can access the specified domain or website that’s hosted on it.

 There are four different methods to verifying the domain:

 - Create a TXT record (Recommended) – choose this if you can edit your domain’s records.

 - Create a CNAME record – choose this if you can edit your domain’s records.